 Yes, and it is ever more relevant now with the changing landscape of COVID-19.
 Weddings can be a significant expense, and you or your vendors may be forced to cancel or delay plans, which could be financially painful depending on your vendor agreements.
 Even worse, some vendors won’t survive the economic fallout of the pandemic.
 Check out this article from theknot.com for more information.

-The McCarthy Law firm is a full service family law firm that services all family law issues.
+McCarthy Family Law is a full service family law firm that services all family law issues.
 Please call us at 520-623-0341 if you have any questions or need assistance with your family law matter.
 We Turn Stress Into Solutions ™.